THE HOLY HOUSE ACADEMY

 The Holy House Academy previously known as Children of the Holy House™ is a home school enrichment program that offers courses from Pre‐K through 12th grade.
 We meet during 26 Wednesdays of the year, from September through May, with a typical day running from 9:00 am to 4:30 pm.
 Holy House courses are challenging and grounded in a balance of faith and reason.
 Studies are meant to emphasize the intellectual, historical, and spiritual gifts of our faith, with the goal of students discovering the influence of Catholicism in every aspect of culture.
 We do this through courses in art, music, Greek, Latin, science, math, literature, history, nature, philosophy, and reflection on how that knowledge, based on our understanding of mankind’s relationship to God, can renew the culture.

-Starting in the fall of 2016 we will also offer classes and services on Mondays.
+As of the fall of 2016 we also began to offer classes and services on Mondays.

 History of the Holy House Academy